emqx/eip/design/0005-stateless-brokers.md

 ### Cluster and communication between nodes

-There's no clustering for gateway nodes.
-In other words, the gateway nodes do not communicate with each other, but only through the core nodes.

-Gateway nodes and core nodes communicate over `gen_rpc`, either side can be both caller and callee. `gen_rpc` may reuse the underlying tcp connections but logically the communication is unidirectional.
+A gateway node communicate with another gateway node or a core node over `gen_rpc`.
+Either side can be both caller and callee. `gen_rpc` may reuse the underlying tcp connections but logically the communication is unidirectional.

 #### Core Node to Core node